Camariñas

 Lace Museum (MECAM)

-The bobbin lace in Camariñas is the material and immaterial expression of its people, and that has the woman as the protagonist.
-Besides the patrimonial value, it has a strong social and collective value, since the work of lace is usually done in a group, where women meet, interact and give free rein to their creativity.
+Bobbin lace in Camariñas is the material and immaterial expression of its people, with women as the central protagonists.
+Beyond its heritage value, it holds strong social importance, as the lace-making usually takes place in groups where women meet, interact, and share their creativity.
 This museum is a must-see.

 Vilán Lighthouse

-The first lighthouse here was built in 1854, but shortly after its inauguration, deficiencies were detected, which were gradually solved with new projects.
-The definitive one was approved in 1885 and the current lighthouse was inaugurated in 1896.
-The lighthouse and Cape Vilán offer spectacular views of the heart of the Costa da Morte.
+The first lighthouse here was built in 1854, but the current structure was inaugurated in 1896 after several projects addressed initial deficiencies.
+The Lighthouse and Cape Vilán offer spectacular views of the heart of the Costa da Morte, standing as one of the most iconic spots on the Galician coastline.

 The Cannery of 1884

-It is a museum shop located in one of the warehouses of Cerdeimar Industries, dedicated since 1884 to the canning and packaging of various seafood products.
-Integrated within the tourism revitalization project of the Canning Route We recommend a visit to these manufacturing facilities and a tasting of their products.
+This is a museum shop located within the Cerdeimar Industries warehouses, dedicated since 1884 to the canning and packaging of various seafood products.
+Part of the Canning Route tourism project, a visit to these industrial facilities and a tasting of their products is highly recommended.

 Cemetery of the English

-Built by the local population, in this cemetery rest the remains of the cemetery rests the remains of the crew of the British torpedo cruiser HMS Serpent on November 10, 1890, which was wrecked off this coast.
-It was the locals themselves who were in charge of rescuing the bodies.
-All a detail of humanity.
+Built by the local population, in this cemetery rest the remains of the crew of the British torpedo cruiser HMS Serpent, which was wrecked off these shores on November 10, 1890.
+The locals themselves were responsible for rescuing the bodies in a remarkable act of humanity.

-Located very close to the village of Arou, you should not miss Monte Branco and its rampant dune, the highest in Spain thanks to its 150 meters high.
-In its surroundings grows the camariña (Corema album), an autochthonous bush that in the summer season adorns the surroundings of the dunes and the neighbouring beaches of the Trece.
-This is a practically virgin area of great natural value.
+Located very close to the village of Arou, you should not miss Monte Branco and its climbing dune, the highest in Spain at 150 metres.
+The surrounding area is home to the camariña, a native shrub that gives the town its name and adorns the dunes and the pristine Trece beaches, an area of immense natural value.

 Sovereign's Castle